IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 it was in the first screens I did but I suspect its ok to keep them as A01, A02, A03 etc if that is how they are in the files you receive.

-I usually add a ‘well number’ for nice sorting by Plate then Well Number rather than Plate then Well (e.g. A1, A2, A3) because Excel will sort it to be A1, A10, A2 etc).
+A ‘well number’ is usually added for nice sorting by Plate then Well Number rather than Plate then Well (e.g. A1, A2, A3) because Excel will sort it to be A1, A10, A2 etc).
 I add the well number using a [<span class="underline">lookup</span>](https://www.gcflearnfree.org/excel-tips/how-to-use-excels-vlookup-function/1/)